9.9 C

 How Eating Ancon Meat

 Eating Ancon sheep meat is a great way to support the local community in Ohio.
-Ancon sheep are a distinct breed, with long bodies and crooked fore-legs.
+Ancon sheep are a distinct breed, with long bodies and crooked forelegs.
 This unique breed of sheep has been bred from a single affected lamb.
-The meats they produce is highly sought after and can bring economic stability to farmers located throughout Ohio.
-Not only bringing income to these hardworking people, purchasing these meats also helps maintain the ecological health of the land they inhabit due to their careful grazing habits.
-Support your local Ohio community, eat Ancon!
+The meats they produce are highly sought after and can bring economic stability to farmers located throughout Ohio.
+Not only bringing income to these hardworking people, but purchasing these meats also helps maintain the ecological health of the land they inhabit due to their careful grazing habits.
+Support your local Ohio community, and eat Ancon!

 FAQ